ExpediaGroup/catalyst-render/README.md

 *   [Further Reading](#further-reading)

 ## Introduction
 A Hapi.js plugin that works with the [catalyst-server](https://github.com/expediagroup/catalyst-server) to aid in server-side rendering using Handlebars and React.
 It allows you to relate a Handlebars template and a React component to a route.
 This route will automatically be registered with the server and will decorate `request.pre.component` with the react component and the `request.pre.template` with the template.
-It will also register @hapi/vision and server views with Handlebars rendering for the page scaffolding.
+It will also register @hapi/vision and server views with Handlebars rendering for the page scaffolding

 ## Usage